ezecosystem/EzPublishTwitterImportBundle/README.md

 ## Installation

-1. To install XrowTwitterImportBundle wiht Composer just add the following to your `composer.json` file:
+1. To install XrowTwitterImportBundle with Composer just add the following to your `composer.json` file:

     ```
     // composer.json